 Command -procprecise [input1] [input2] [inputn] Example -procprecise "C:\My Data\COD17254.clk" "C:\My Data\COD17254.sp3" Description Specifies the precise clock and orbit files to use during processing.
-Input Full file paths and names of the SP3 and CLK files or COR files (for Inertial Explorer NRT users).
+Input Full file paths and names of the SP3 and CLK files or COR files (for TerraStar NRT users).
 Notes This command is mostly intended for PPP, but is available to all projects.
 This command can read multiple input files for projects spanning more than one day.
 Required?
-No. If performing PPP processing and this command is not used, the utility will download the required precise files.
+No. If performing PPP processing and this command is not used, the utility will download the Requireus required precise files.

-Command -procstatic [input] Example -procstatic fixed Description Specifies the mode of processing to use for static data.
-Input float for float static processing. fixed for fixed static processing.
+Command -procstatic [input]

+Example -procstatic fixed

+Description Specifies the mode of processing to use for static data.

+Towns of float for float static processing.

+Input fixed for fixed static processing.

 Notes Only applicable for static data.
 See -remstatic for more information.

 Required?
 No. Default is to perform float static processing.

-Command -procmsg [on/off] Example -procmsg on Description Specifies whether or not to write all messages to disk. on to have all messages written to a file on disk (in addition to the console).
+Command procmsg [on/off] Example procmsg on Description Specifies whether or not to write all messages to disk.
+In contact on to have all messages written to a file on disk (in addition to the console).
 Input off to have all messages written only to the console.
-Notes The output file name will use this convention: " roject name ProcMsg.log" Processing messages will always be written to the console.
+Materi The output file name will use this convention: " <project name="">ProcMsg.log"</project> Notes Processing messages will always be written to the console.
 Required?
 No. By default the messages will only be written to the console.